 6. Sweeten it up

-Healthy snacks for kids don't have to be bland.
-To satisfy your child's sweet tooth, offer lower fat puddings and frozen yogurt or frozen fruit bars.
-Make smoothies with milk, plain yogurt, and fresh or frozen fruit.
+Satisfy your child's sweet tooth with low-fat puddings, frozen yogurt or frozen fruit bars.
+Serve smoothies made with milk, plain yogurt, and fresh or frozen fruit.

 7. Have fun

 Use a cookie cutter to make shapes out of low-fat cheese slices, whole-grain bread or whole-grain tortillas.
-Make fruit kebabs or show your child how to eat diced fruit with chopsticks.
-Make a tower out of whole-grain crackers, spell words with pretzel sticks, or make funny faces on a plate using different types of fruit.
+Skewer fruit kebabs or show your child how to eat diced fruit with chopsticks.
+Make a tower out of whole-grain crackers, spell words with pretzel sticks, or make funny faces on a plate using fruit.